Fix OneDrive for Business sync problems

 If a file or folder name contains certain characters or file types, you won’t be able to sync those files.
 Review the list of invalid characters and file types, and change any file or folder names, or remove the file types that aren’t supported.

-Step 3: Make that sure your file sizes, items counts, and file path lengths are within the limits
+Step 3: Make sure that your file sizes, items counts, and file path lengths are within the limits

 If a file you’re trying to sync is too large, or if you’re trying to sync too many items, OneDrive for Business sync might not work.
 Review the limits for the size and number of files that can be synced, and make sure the files you’re trying to sync don’t fall within the listed restrictions or limitations.